cpdavd Service Replaces CCS Plugin

 Data locations

-The migration process converts your server’s CCS data from a PostgreSQL database format into .ics files for calendar data and .vcf files for contacts data.
-The system stores these files for each user in the /home/user/.caldav/webmail_user/collection directory.
-It also creates the /home/user/.caldav/webmail_user/.metadata file, which contains the information on each collection, including the display name, description, and type of collection.
+The migration process converts your server’s CCS data from a PostgreSQL database format into .ics files for calendar and task list data and .vcf files for contacts data.
+The system stores the calendar, contacts, and task list files for each user in a directory in the /home/user/.caldav/webmail_user/ directory.
+The directory name matches the collection type and starts with either calendar, addressbook or tasks.

 Note: